XXmorpheusX/RustLibraryTemplate/README.md

 # RustLibraryTemplate
-Template to develop a library using the Rust Programming Language
+Template library to develop using the Rust Lang

 ## Structure
 ### lib.rs